 The input was measured using a sampling device (A/D converter with antialiasing) that reported it to be band-limited even though the true input entering the system was piecewise constant or linear.
 In this case, the sampling devices can be assumed to be a part of the system being modeled.

-Similarly, the intersample behavior of the input data affects
+The intersample behavior of the input data also affects the

 InterSample property to choose the right